(Version HB May 2015)

-Enrolling in Online Banking is a simple process that takes only a few minutes.
-If you have an ATM or Visa checkcard, Enroll and complete the enrollment pages that follow.
+Enrolling Online Banking is a simple process that takes only a few minutes.
+If you have an ATM or Visa Debit Card, select Enroll and complete the enrollment pages that follow.

-First, you'll be prompted for your ATM or Visa checkcard number, one of your checking or savings account numbers and your Social Security Number.
-This information tells us who you are and which accounts are yours.
+First, you'll be prompted for your ATM or Visa Debit Card number, one of your checking or savings account numbers and your Social Security Number.
+This tells us who you are and which accounts are yours.

 Finally, you'll be asked to select a User ID and password.

-If you don't have an ATM or Visa checkcard, you can still register for Online Banking.
+If you don't have an ATM or Visa Debit Card, don't worry, you can still register for Online Banking.
 Find out how.

 Note: A customer cannot enroll using a Hancock Bank Credit Card.

-You can enroll in Online Banking even if you don't have an ATM or Visa checkcard; just visit one of our local branches or call customer service.
-A friendly Hancock Bank representative will assist you.
+You can enroll in Online Banking even if you don't have an ATM or Visa Debit Card; just call our customer service and a friendly Hancock Bank representative will assist you.

 Within Online Banking, you have access to the following services:

-Learn more about all of the features that Online Banking has to offer by viewing our Online Banking Guide.
+Learn more about all of the features that Online Banking has to offer by viewing our Online Banking Online Banking Guide.

 You may choose to hide an account from display in Online Banking.
 To hide an account from view, select Online Banking Preferences, Nicknames, then check the box for the account(s) you would like to hide.